DataResponsibly/RAI_Site.github.io/_pages/nairr.md

         {% include figure.html path="assets/img/people/nairr/Becky Boyles.jpg" class="img-fluid " nairr-people=true %}
       </td>
       <td>
-        <p style="font-weight: bold; font-size: 1.1em;"> Rebecca Boyles — Founding Director, Center for Data Modernization Solutions, RTI International </p> <p>Rebecca Boyles is the Founding Director of the Center for Data Modernization Solutions at RTI International.
+        <p style="font-weight: bold; font-size: 1.1em;"> Rebecca Boyles — Deputy Director, Renaissance Computing Institute (RENCI), University of North Carolina at Chapel Hill</p> <p> Rebecca Boyles is the Deputy Director of the Renaissance Computing Institute at UNC Chapel Hill.
+Prior to joining RENCI, she was the Founding Director of the Center for Data Modernization Solutions at RTI International.
 Her mission is to transform and upgrade the data infrastructure of large public health and scientific agencies, enabling them to leverage data for better decision-making, research, and policy.
         <br>
-        <a href="https://www.rti.org/expert/rebecca-boyles">Institutional Website</a></p>
+        <a href="https://renci.org/news/leading-data-science-expert-joins-renci-as-deputy-director/">Institutional Website</a></p>
       </td>
     </tr>
   </table>